NollKollTroll/zeddy-video-jukebox/README.md

 The very fine emulator Zesarux plays the files at 50 or 60 frames per second, so the emulated SD-card is very fast.

-My trusty go-to emulator EightyOne v1.29 failed to play the files, regardless of the settings I tested.
+My trusty go-to emulator EightyOne v1.29 now plays the files, but slower than the real thing.

 ## History